PIPS, an advanced platform for period detection in time series -- I. Fourier-likelihood periodogram and application to RR Lyrae Stars: Period-Detection Validation

-\PIPS is shipped with optimised internal variables.
+\PIPS is shipped with optimised internal variables (for detail, see, Sec.~\ref{sec: algorithm}).
 These variables --- which we detail below --- are $N_\text{terms}$ $N_\text{peak}$, $R_\text{peak}$, and $N_0$, and each can be set when calling the fully automatic period-detection function \texttt{get\_period} in \PIPS.
 The effect each of these internal variables has on the performance of \PIPS is tested similarly to Sec.~\ref{sec:test_obs_params}, and we choose the default values we employ in \PIPS based on our observation.
 Using the method described in Sec.~\ref{sec: data construction}, data are generated from 20 different initial stars to have values of $N=35$, DBO = 7, DWR = 8, SNR = 3, the effects of which are discussed in Sec.~\ref{sec:test_obs_params}.

 \paragraph*{$N_{\rm terms}$} --- $N_{\rm terms}$ determines the number of terms in the Fourier series \PIPS uses to approximate a star's light curve.
 In addition to affecting relative deviation and success rate, $N_{\rm terms}$ determines the lower limit on the number of observations needed for \PIPS to be able to run.
 When $N_{\rm terms} = 1$, \PIPS is nearly identical to LS.
-Based on the results shown in Fig.~\ref{fig: Internal Paramaters}, the ideal value of $N_{\rm terms}$ is either 4 or 5, with 5 providing a slightly larger success rate and 4 providing a slightly smaller deviation size.
+Based on the results shown in Fig.~\ref{fig: Internal Paramaters}, the ideal value of $N_{\rm terms}$ is either 4 or 5, with 5 providing a slightly larger success rate and 4 providing a slightly smaller deviation size, for the characteristics of data we fed to PIPS in this test.

 \paragraph*{$R_\text{peak}$} --- $R_\text{peak}$ determines the number of samples taken when \PIPS closely investigates a peak.
 The only drawback to increasing this value is an increase in the computation time.
 The default value for $R_\text{peak}$ is 500, but if computation time is a concern, it can be lowered to 250 with minimal quality degradation.